MuhammadRidha7/Shia/README.md

 (Current Qu'ran has less than 2/3rds of that!)

 **Ibn Mas'ud:** \
-Surah an-Nas and al-Falaq are not part of The Quran.
+Surah an-Nas and al-Falaq are not part of The Quran. \
-`Musnad Ahmad 21188`
+`Musnad Ahmad, vol 35, page 117, hadith 21188`

-If I was not afraid that the hearts would deviate, I would say the ayat that have been removed in The Quran of Uthman!
+If I was not afraid that the hearts would deviate, I would say the ayat that have been removed in The Quran of Uthman! \
 `Kibrit ul Ahmar, page 143`

 **Ibn Mas'ud:** \
 During the life of The Prophet we would recite (Surah al-Ma'idah, ayah 67) as such: O Messenger!
 Deliver that which has been sent down to you from your Lord, that Ali is the Maula of Mu'minin, and if you do not, you will not have communicated His message, and Allah shall protect you from the people.
-Indeed Allah does not guide the faithless lot.
+Indeed Allah does not guide the faithless lot. \
 `Durr ul Manthur, vol 3, page 117`

 Our narrations regarding the corruption of The Qur'an are uncountable. \